allegro/node-worker-nodes/Readme.md

 <a name="WorkerNodesOptions+resourceLimits"></a>

 ### options.resourceLimits : <code>Object</code>
 Provides the set of JS engine resource constraints inside this Worker thread.
+(Usable when using `workerType: thread` only)

 **Kind**: instance property of [<code>WorkerNodesOptions</code>](#WorkerNodesOptions)
 **Properties**